- Efficient, powerful engines

 Comfort & Quality

-In terms of access, the longer doors on the Crew Cab make it easy to clamber into the back seats, especially since the Sierra's B-pillars have been moved forward.
+In terms of access, the longer doors on the Crew Cab make it easy to clamber into the back seats.
 But since the Double Cab gets front-hinged rear doors, it's almost as capable and accessible.

 Inside the bed, the Sierra has at least four feet of space between the wheel wells, and five feet between the bed walls.
 Notches are stamped into the bed for stacking the bed or otherwise fully loading it.
 A factory-installed, spray-in bedliner is available.
 Of all the new touches, our favorite is the damped tailgate: open or raise it, and the light touch is a welcome respite from the usual slam that greets truck owners.